github/dat-science/README.md

 ## Hacking on Science

-Make sure a modern Bundler is available.`script/test` runs the unit tests.
+Be on a Unixy box.
+Make sure a modern Bundler is available.
+`script/test` runs the unit tests.
 All development dependencies will be installed automatically if they're not available.
 Dat science happens primarily on Ruby 1.9.3 and 1.8.7, but science should be universal.